Last Updated on May 23, 2018

 The contests applicable to your precinct (and your individual political party affiliation in federal/state Primary Elections) will appear in the order you will see them on your actual ballot.
 In General Elections, ballot questions for which you are eligible to vote will also be included.

 Detailed Ballot Question Information in General Elections Only:

 Each question will include a title, the full text, an explanation, and arguments for and against it.

-voting instructions for Clark County’s
+voting instructions for Clark County’s voting systems.